vdhamer/Photo-Club-Hub/.github/README.md

 The files are downloaded in background after app startup using a URL address found within the central `Level 1` file.
 </p>

-The `Level 2` data is stored in the app's CoreData database, so that the data is already visible even before the data has been downloaded and the database content has been updated.
+The `Level 2` data is loaded in the app's CoreData database on app startup, so that the data is can be displayed even before the data has been downloaded and the database content has been updated.
 </p>

-In the future, once there are hundreds or even thousands of `Level 2` files available, the app will need to become smarter about which clubs to preload and how often to refresh the `Level2` data.
+In the future, once there are hundreds or more `Level 2` files available, the app will need to become selective about which clubs to preload and how often to refresh the `Level2` data.
 </p>